Waheed Murad: Playback singers

 In Waheed's career, most of the songs picturised by him were sung by Ahmed Rushdi.
 He sang more than 200 duet and solo songs for him.
 Other playback singers who provided voice for him were Mehdi Hassan, Masood Rana, Saleem Raza, Akhlaq Ahmed, Mujeeb Aalam, Asad Amanat Ali Khan, Bashir Ahmad, Ustad Amanat Ali Khan and A Nayyar.

 In August 2018, Coke Studio produced a remake of Ahmed Rushdi's first South Asian pop song "Ko Ko Korina", originally lip-sync by Waheed Murad in the 1966 film Armaan, in the voices of Mustehsan and Ahad Raza Mir.
 Their rendition of this Pakistani classic was widely criticized.
 Within a few days of the video being released on YouTube, it became the most-disliked video in the music show's 11-year history.
 Waheed Murad's son Adil Murad also reacted to the outcry by apologizing to the song's fans for the controversial remake.
+In 2022, "Ko Ko Korina", featured in the opening scene of American series Ms. Marvel and won top ratings.